K\"ahler manifolds and mixed curvature: Introduction

-There are many results on the structure of compact \K manifolds related to $\Ric_k$ recently.
+Next, let us discuss condition \eqref{e-positive}.
+There are many results on the structure of compact \K manifolds related to positive curvature recently.
 In \cite{Yang2018}, Yang proved a conjecture of Yau \cite{Yau1982} that a compact \K manifold with $\Ric_1>0$, i.e. positive holomorphic sectional curvature, must be projective and rationally connected, see also \cite{HeierWong2015}.
-In \cite{Ni2019}, Ni proved that this is also true if $\Ric_k>0$ for some $1\le k\le n$, which generalizes the result of Yang (for $k=1$) and the result of Campana \cite{Campana1992} and and Koll\'ar-Miyaoka-Mori \cite{KMM1992} (for $k=n$) on Fano manifolds because of the well-known theorem of Yau \cite{Yau1978}: any Fano manifold supports a \K metric with positive Ricci curvature.
+The result is generalized further by Ni \cite{Ni2019} and Ni-Zheng \cite{NiZheng2018-1} recently.
+In particular, in \cite{Ni2019,NiZheng2018-1}, it was shown that compact \K manifolds with $\Ric^+>0$, $\Ric^\perp>0$ or $\Ric_k>0$ are simply connected and projective.
 For more recent development, we refer interested readers to \cite{HeierWong2015,Matsumura2018-1,Matsumura2018-2, Matsumura2018-3,NiZheng2018-1,NiZheng2018, Yang2018-1,Yang2020} and references therein.
+In this regard, following the argument in \cite[Theorem 2.7]{Ni2019}, we show that \K manifolds satisfying \eqref{e-positive} with $\phi=0$ are also simply connected and projective. \begin{thm} Suppose $(M,h)$ is a compact \K manifold with